Robust XVA: Introduction

 The rest of the paper is organized as follows.
 We develop the market model in Section \ref{sec:model}.
 We introduce the valuation measure, collateral process and close-out valuation in Section \ref{sec:claim}.
 We introduce the replicating wealth process and the notion of arbitrage in Section~\ref{sec:wealth}.
-We develop a robust analysis of the XVA process in Section~\ref{sec:OneEntity}.
+We develop a robust analysis of the XVA process in Section~\ref{sec:OneEntity}, and discuss how the valuation equations generalize to an underlying CDS portfolio that also presents diffusion risk.
 Section~\ref{sec:numeranalysis} presents a numerical analysis of XVA and its replication strategies on a multi-name portfolio.
 Section \ref{sec:conclusions} concludes.